Njokinjoroge/project-001/README.md

 that are available for rent to individuals or groups of up to 8 people at any given time.
 ### PROJECT SETUP ###
 To set up the project, you need to have java installed on your computer.
-You can download it
+You can download it from https://www.java.com/en/download/.
+After installing Java, open a terminal or command prompt window and navigate to where you want to store the project files.
+Then, create a new folder named "MorganHelicopters" (you can use any name )